 Buy an inexpensive beach ball at a dollar store or discount store.
 Write questions or statements related to the group topic on masking tape and place them randomly around the beach ball and pass it around to group members.
-When the clients catch the ball, they have to talk about the statement or answer the question their right thumb touches.
+When a client catches the ball, they have to talk about the statement or answer the question closest to their right thumb.

-Often the hardest people to forgive for substance abuse clients are themselves.
+Substance abuse clients often have a hard time forgiving themselves.
 Have the members of your recovery group practice reflecting on their self-love.
-Ask your clients to close their eyes, breathe deeply, and try to clear your mind.
+Ask your clients to close their eyes, breathe deeply, and try to clear their minds.
 In a calming voice read affirmations to your recovery group.
 Have the clients repeat after you with their eyes closed.
 Do this activity for approximately seven to ten minutes.
 Doing this longer than ten minutes may make your clients feel uncomfortable.
-Afterwards have the clients discuss how this exercise made them feel.
+Afterward, have the clients discuss how this exercise made them feel.

-Here is another substance abuse activity worth trying.
-Before your group type about 50 or more positive traits and affirmations, be sure to double space.
-Print out the sheet and cut out the positive sayings and affirmations into strips, for larger groups print out three or more copies of the affirmations.
-You will want each group member to have at least twelve strips of paper to apply to their posters.
-The purpose of this exercise is designed to allow clients to discover and celebrate their positive traits and affirmations, so make sure the clients have lots of strips to choose from and add to their posters.
+Before your group, type up about 50 or more positive traits and affirmations, and be sure to double space.
+Print out the sheet and cut out the positive sayings and affirmations into strips or for larger groups, print out three or more copies of the affirmations.
+Each group member will need at least twelve strips of paper to apply to posters.
+The purpose of this exercise is designed to help clients discover and celebrate their positive traits and affirmations, so providing clients with several strips to choose from is critical.

-Place all of the strips into bowl or paper bag.
-Supply small cardstock posters for each client.
-Provide a glue stick for each client.
-You will also need some markers that the clients can share.
-When the clients come into group give each client a cardstock poster.
-Explain to the clients that today they will be focusing on their good traits.
-Have the clients write their name in the middle of their poster with a marker of their choice.
-Next pass around the traits and affirmations strips.
+Place all of the strips into a bowl or paper bag.
+Supply small cardstock posters and glue sticks for each client along with shared markers When the clients enter, give each client a cardstock poster.
+Explain that today they will be focusing on their good traits.
+Have the clients write their names in the middle of their poster with a marker of their choice.
+Next, pass around the traits and affirmations strips.
 You can also spread the affirmations on a table for your group participants to look through.
-For the first half of group allows your clients to paste the strips to their posters.
+For the first half of the group, allow your clients to paste the strips to their posters.

-During the last part of group allow all your clients who would like to share their poster with the class an opportunity to share.
+During the second half of the group, allow clients an opportunity to share their posters.
 Ask the group how doing the project made them feel.
 Some examples of traits and affirmations include: